In Sickness and In Health: How to Cope With A Sick Partner

 So, what can you do to protect your relationship and keep it healthy, even if one of you is not?

 Communicate.
 Each of you is going through something difficult and unique.
 You need to talk about it.
 Understanding your partner’s point of view is crucial.
 When you are wrapped up in the changes you are facing, it becomes easy to forget how those changes are affecting your partner.
-Discussing how you each feel can create empathy and respect for the other’s circumstance.
-Neither is easy.
-And although you are each facing tough times individually, you can actually support each other and go through them together as well.

 communicate with each other

 Remember the love.
 Yes, things are different and they are likely difficult.
 However, you fell in love and made a life together for a reason.
 Remind yourself of this.
-Pledging your life to another person really is for better and worse, in health and in sickness.
+Pledging your life to another person is for better and worse, in health and sickness.
 You have to hold onto the good times to get through the bad.
 Remind your partner of these things, too.
 Each of you is likely to get bogged down in the current circumstances and forget to look at the big picture.

 Conclusion